zaiisao/Documentation/en/Voice/voice_effect_ios.md

 ## Implementation

-The sample code shows how to set the voice effect for FM applications.
+The sample code shows how to set the FM voice effect.

 ```swift
 // swift